Model Theory of Generic Vector Space Endomorphisms: Characterization of Existentially Closed Models

+if and only if $\rho_1/\eta_1 = \rho_2/\eta_2$ in $K(X)$.
+One can easily check that the direction from left to right holds for every $C_0$-image-complete endomorphism, and since every $C_0$-image-complete endomorphism is also $C$-image-complete, it must generally hold in $R_C$.
+The other direction is just (iv) of Lemma \ref{lemma_communative}. \end{innerproof} \end{subclaim}

-Using Lemma \ref{lemma_when_equivalent} and Lemma \ref{lemma_communative} (notice the respective comments about the $\chi$'s in (6) and (9)), we can easily verify that this map is well defined.
-Once the well-definedness is shown, one can prove that this map is bijective, and with a similar argument as in (1), we see that it is a ring homomorphism. \end{proof} \end{corollary}
+Once the well-definedness is shown, one can prove that this map is bijective.
+With a similar argument as in (i), we see that it is indeed a ring homomorphism. \end{proof} \end{corollary}

+\begin{remark} $R_C$ is a field if and only if either $C = C_0$ or $C$ is algebraic with $\mipo(C)$ irreducible. \end{remark}